darasus/ai-blog/content/10-easy-ways-to-cut-sugar-from-your-diet.md

   dextrose, glucose, sucrose.
 Don’t go Hungry: If an item is adulterated, it has been contaminated by something foreign a chemical.
 If you like sweet coffee, consider mixing in some artificial sweeteners or sugar substitutes."
+intro: >-
+  In recent years, sugar has received a lot of negative attention.
+From the link between sugar and obesity to the prevalence of diabetes, research on sugar and its potential health effects continues to grow.

+  There are many different types of sugars out there, but common table sugar or sucrose is the one you need to cut back on.
+Eating too much sugar can lead to weight gain, high blood pressure and other health problems.
+If you’ve read any articles about how bad sugar is for you, then you probably already know this.
+However, cutting back on sugar isn’t always easy.
+Sugar is in almost everything!
+Luckily, we’ve compiled a list of 10 super helpful tips that will teach you how to cut back on your intake of this not-so-nice white substance…
 ---

 ## Change what’s in your coffee